 Contact Public Safety Programs for further information.

-Office: PSTC, 182 Santar Place, San Marcos

-Associate Degree, Certificate of Achievement and Certificate of Proficiency requirements are listed in Section 6 (green pages).
+760-744-1150, ext.
+1704 Office: PSTC, 182 Santar Place, San Marcos Associate Degree, Certificate of Achievement and Certificate of Proficiency requirements are listed in Section 6 (green pages).

 Due to safety concerns, as well as minimum requirements by regulatory agencies, potential students should be aware that some courses may require participants to demonstrate physically demanding skills, along with both verbal and nonverbal communication skills.